-Elvis' First Concert Was At The Levitt Shell In Memphis
+Elvis' First Concert Was At The Overton Park Shell In Memphis

 Elvis' First Concert At The Levitt Shell In Memphis

-On July 30, 1954 Elvis gave his first public concert at the Levitt Shell amphitheater in Memphis.
+On July 30, 1954, Elvis gave his first public concert at the Overton Park Shell amphitheater in Memphis.

-On July 30, 1954 Elvis gave his first public concert at the Levitt Shell amphitheater in Memphis.
+On July 30, 1954, Elvis gave his first public concert at the Overton Park Shell amphitheater in Memphis.

-The Levitt Shell is an historic outdoor amphitheater in Overton Park built originally in 1936.
+The Overton Park Shell is an historic outdoor amphitheater in Overton Park built originally in 1936.
 It's had a roller coaster history.
 In 2008 it was renovated again and reopened to provide mostly free live concerts during spring, summer, and fall in Memphis.

 Elvis' First Concert

-The Levitt Shell where Elvis played what some historians consider to be the first-ever rock 'n' roll show on July 30, 1954.
-According to the Levitt Shell:
+The Overton Park Shell, where Elvis played, is what some historians consider to be the first-ever rock 'n' roll show on July 30, 1954.
+According to the Overton Park Shell:

 Elvis was "so nervous he stood up on the balls of his feet and shook his leg in time with the music.
 To his shock and horror the girls in the audience went crazy, yelling and applauding."